jbakse/site_builder/content/animation/index.md

 ## Exporting + Stitching Frames

-Some environments support exporting frames as video, but neither JavaScript or p5.js has this feature. p5.js does make it easy to export individual frames however.
-By including the frame number in the frame of each export you can create an image sequence that can be stitched into a video in separate software.
+Some environments support exporting frames as video, but neither JavaScript nor p5.js has this feature.
+However, p5.js does make it easy to export individual frames.
+By including the frame number in the name of each export you can create an image sequence that can be stitched into a video using separate software.

 [[ export safeFrame example ]]